dragonflyoss/d7y.io/docs/concepts/terminology/scheduler.md

 ---

-Scheduler selects the optimal parent peer for current peer to be downloaded and triggers the CDN back-to-source download or dfdaemon back-to-source download at the appropriate time.
+Scheduler selects the optimal parent peer for current peer to be downloaded and triggers the seed peer back-to-source download or dfdaemon back-to-source download at the appropriate time.

 ## Features {#features}

-- Scheduler selects the optimal parent peer
+- Based on the multi-feature intelligent scheduling system selects the optimal parent peer.
-- Build a scheduling tree for the P2P cluster
+- Build a scheduling tree for the P2P cluster.
-- Evaluate peers based on different features
+- Remove abnormal peer based on peer multi-feature evaluation results.
-- In the case of scheduling failure, let dfdaemon back-to-source download
+- In the case of scheduling failure, notice peer back-to-source download.

 ## Scheduling {#scheduling}